Knee arthroscopy fundamentals

 Many times there will be small amounts of bloody drainage on the dressing.
 Notify your surgeon’s office if you have any of the following: steadily increasing drainage on the dressing, elevated temperature above 101 degrees Fahrenheit, pus-like or foul smelling drainage from any of the incisions, breathing difficulties, pain in your calf when you flex your foot up and down that is unrelieved by rest or elevation, or swelling in your calf, foot or ankle.

 When resting, make sure to elevate your knee higher than your heart level on two or three pillows with your back flat on the bed.
 This will also aid in preventing swelling of the knee joint after surgery.
 Also, make sure to use crutches to walk.
-They will protect your knee from undo stress until it is fully rehabilitated.
+They will protect your knee from undue stress until it is fully rehabilitated.
 Your physical therapist will recommend any other special knee equipment that you’ll need to use following surgery.

 Call your surgeon’s office if you have any questions or concerns.
 After hours you may call